How to Join SDPD

 NOTE: If you fail the Physical Abilities Test, you may request to be retested at a later date.
 No further processing will occur until the Physical Abilities Test has been passed.

-The PAT is conducted at the San Diego Police Department training facility located at 4230 Spruance Road, San Diego, CA 92101 (Spruance and Kinkaid Road).
+The Physical Abilities Test is conducted at the San Diego Police Department training facility located at 4230 Spruance Road, San Diego, CA 92101 (Spruance and Kinkaid Road).

 Practice Physical Abilities Tests